niclui/writing/_posts/2021-09-12-[Paper-Review]-Squeeze-&-Excitation-Networks.md

 The former takes the average value in a defined window (in our example, we take the average value across the entire feature map), while the latter takes the maximum value in a defined window.

-Max pooling allows us to preserve the most activating pixels in an image (since we preserve the highest value of the feature map).
+Max pooling allows us to preserve the most activated pixels in an image (since we preserve the highest value of the feature map).
-This is especially important for things like edge detection: edges will be captured in the anomalous values of the feature map.
-Max pooling allows us to preserve information about the edges of the object, while average pooling will lose out on the information.
+These pixels tend to be the most important or class-deterministic pixels.
 However, it can be extremely noisy (similiar images may have very different maximum values).
 It also ignores the effect of neighboring pixels.

 Average pooling allows us to construct a smooth average of values in a feature map.
 It is less noisy (similiar images won't differ by large amounts) and takes into account neighboring pixels.
 The downside is that we lose information about the most activating pixels.
+Average pooling does not discriminate between important/class-deterministic pixels and pixels which do not contain useful information.
+Instead, it aggregates all these pixels together - we capture aggregate spatial information, but do not preserve information on the most important pixels.

 The authors eventually settled on average pooling as an ablation study showed that global average pooling produced a smaller error rate.